Australia’s NOT Bad Things

 Brisbane is lizard city, they are everywhere.
 59 species from all five Australian families have made Greater Brisbane their home.
 What are these five families?
 Geckos, Flap-Footed Lizards, Dragons, Goannas and Skinks.

 Water dragons are the most spectacular.
 They hang around by the river on the banks, the males nearly a metre long.
-Not seen one of those inside the house yet, but as you know, I had a small one Common Bearded Dragon around my pool.
+Not seen one of those inside the house yet, but as you know, I had a small Common Bearded Dragon around my pool.

 But we do get loads of these in the house.